 Main Street Youth Entrepreneur Day

 On April 24, 2016, we partnered with Junior Achievement to host a one-day learning opportunity for Richmond high school students.
-40 teamed up with mentors from our local business community to develop innovatinve, youth-serving business solutions for Downtown Richmond.
-We are actively seeking funding to develop one of the winning proposals.
+40 teamed up with mentors from our local business community to develop innovative, youth-serving business solutions for Downtown Richmond.
+We are actively seeking funding to develop one of the winning proposals and host another Youth Entrepreneur Day event.